Croydon: Early history

 The town lies on the line of the Roman road from London to Portslade, and there is some archaeological evidence for small-scale Roman settlement in the area: there may have been a mansio (staging-post) here.
 Later, in the 5th to 7th centuries, a large pagan Saxon cemetery was situated on what is now Park Lane, although the extent of any associated settlement is unknown.

 By the late Saxon period Croydon was the hub of an estate belonging to the Archbishops of Canterbury.
 The church and the archbishops' manor house were situated in the area still known as "Old Town".
 The archbishops used the manor house as an occasional place of residence: as lords of the manor they dominated the life of the town well into the early modern period, and as local patrons they continue to have an influence.
+The earliest known mention of Croydon is in a Saxon chronicle of 809, where the name is spelt Crogeden (the modern spelling did not appear until the 13th century).
 Croydon appears in Domesday Book (1086) as Croindene, held by Archbishop Lanfranc.
 Its Domesday assets included 16 hides and 1 virgate of land; a church; a mill worth 5s; 38 plough-teams; 8 acre of meadow; and woodland for 200 hogs.
 It had a recorded population of 73 households (representing roughly 365 individuals); and its value in terms of taxes rendered was £37 10s 0d.